 The table one above shows the highest mean score (2.88) was recorded for attending PTA meetings, suggesting a relatively good level of parent-school interaction.
 The lowest mean score (2.35) appeared in participation in school events, indicating a lack of parental involvement in extracurricular or ceremonial school activities.
 Helping with homework and confidence in academic support were also low, showing that many parents in Plateau central may lack either the time, skills, or confidence to support academic work at home.
 The overall mean score of 2.54 on a 4-point Likert scale suggests a moderate level of parental involvement in the educational activities of their children.

 Research Question 2: To what extent does community participation influence the management and development of schools in Plateau Central?

-Table: 2 Responses on community participation on management and development of schools
+Table 2.
+Responses on community participation on management and development of schools